Break fast: Description

 Sometimes the fast is broken with tea and cake before eating a full meal.
 A drink of milk or juice before the post-fast meal helps the body to readjust and diminishes the urge to eat too much or too rapidly.

 Customs for the first food eaten after the Yom Kippur fast differ.
 Iranian Jews often eat a mixture of shredded apples mixed with rose water called "faloodeh seeb."
 Polish and Russian Jews will have tea and cake.
 Syrian and Iraqi Jews eat round sesame crackers that look like mini-bagels.
 Turkish and Greek Jews sip a sweet drink made from melon seeds.
 Some people start with herring to replace the salt lost during fasting.
 North African Jews prepare butter cookies known as ghribi/qurabiya ("ribo" among Moroccan Jews) for the meal after the Yom Kippur fast.
 Among North American Ashkenazi Jews, the custom is to break the Yom Kippur fast with bagels, cream cheese, cucumbers and tomatoes, and lox or whitefish, often followed by coffee and smetene kuchen (trans. "coffee cake").

 Orthodox Jews generally do not eat meat or drink wine at the break-fast after Tisha B'Av because the burning of the Temple on the 9th of Av is said to have continued until noon on the 10th of Av.
 Even when the 9th of Av falls on Shabbat and Tisha B'Av is observed on the 10th, wine and meat are customarily still not consumed at the break fast, although in such a case all other Nine Days restrictions end with the fast.

 In Islam

 In Islam, fasting mostly occurs during the month of Ramadan where Muslims fast for the whole duration of the month for around 30 continuous days.
-The fasting starts at dawn and ends by sunset where the first meal "break fast" is eaten.
+The fasting starts at dawn and ends by sunset where the first meal "break fast" is eaten (Iftar).
 During the time of fasting no form of food or drink is consumed.